 Blog

 Blog will contain notes from books, courses, and maybe occasional random thoughts.
-Most of the notes will come from my Notion served here as a backup using markdowntohtml.com with minimal extra formatting.
+Most of the notes will come from my Obsidian vault served here as a backup using markdowntohtml.com with minimal extra formatting.

 Notes will be added as I think they are relevant and polished enough to publish.